The other side of Saint Tropez.

 LE SENTIER DU LITTORAL

-If you like long walks and tricky hikes, and beautiful secluded beaches then this is for you.
+If you like long walks, tricky hikes, and beautiful secluded beaches then this is for you.

 The scenery along the coast is amazing.
 Start off your journey from La Ponche.
 You should set aside a 1/2 day to a full day as you may want to walk at a leisurely pace and also relax on the beach, but it really depends on how far you’d like to go.

-On the way enjoy stunning views of the sea and explore its natural, at times rugged beauty on the way.
+On the way enjoy stunning views of the sea and explore its natural, at times rugged beauty.

 Please respect the environment and don’t litter.
 Take water and be careful in certain spots which may not be smooth and quite tricky over rocks.